 - Contrast Resolution:

-The contrast resolution offered by conventional CT is better as compared to a CBCT image as the x-ray beam is divergent in the case of the later one and the built-in flat panel detector related artifacts are also there.
+The contrast resolution offered by conventional CT is better as compared to a CBCT image as the x-ray beam is divergent in the case of the latter one and the built-in flat-panel detector-related artifacts are also there.
 If the objective of the imaging is to judge the soft tissue only, then conventional CT imaging must be a better choice comparatively.

 These are the distortions in the imaging that are not related to the subject of interest.
 Streaking and motion artifacts are much common in CBCT imaging as compared to conventional CT imaging.